Noah Sarenren Bazee

-Noah Joel Sarenren Bazee (born 21 August 1996) is a German professional footballer who plays as a right winger for club Arminia Bielefeld.
+Noah Joel Sarenren Bazee (born 21 August 1996) is a German professional footballer who plays as a right winger for club Waldhof Mannheim.

 Club career

 Sarenren Bazee grew up in Walle near Celle, where he played for several clubs.
 In 2011, he moved to the Hanover region for TSV Havelse.
 In 2013, he moved to Hannover 96.
 He played in the Under 19 Bundesliga and the Regionalliga Nord before making his debut on 8 April 2016 against Hertha BSC both in the squad, and together with Waldemar Anton also in the starting lineup.

 On 18 June 2019, FC Augsburg announced that they had signed Bazee for the upcoming season.
 He penned a five-year contract.

 On 24 May 2020, Bazee came on as a substitute against Schalke 04 in the 59th minute and scored his first goal for Augsburg, in a 3–0 victory.

 On 31 August 2023, Sarenren Bazee signed with 3.
 Liga club Arminia Bielefeld.
 Scoring the only goal in the final game of the season, Bazee helped Bielefeld clinch the 3.Liga title.

+On 18 May 2026, Sarenren Bazee moved to Waldhof Mannheim.